 In mid-autumn, bobwhites assemble into coveys of 10 to 15 birds and generally eat seeds.
 Annual mortality is high, and most bobwhite young live less than a year.
 The quail’s high reproductive capacity counter balances this high mortality rate, and bobwhites are capable of rapid population increases when habitat conditions are favorable.

 Bobwhites can be found on many conservation areas across the state.
-While many of these areas provide quail hunting opportunity, several are designated as Quail Emphasis Areas (QEAs) and are managed with quail as a main focus.
-Managers’ Notes from a sample of QEAs are also available.
-For more detailed information about an area, visit the Department’s Conservation Area Atlas.
+While many of these areas provide quail hunting opportunities, several are designated as Quail Emphasis Areas (QEAs), where quail habitat is the focus of management.
+For more detailed information about an area, visit the Place to Go.

-Simply put, quail need lots of weed patches to be successful.
+Quail must have herbaceous cover consisting of some grass and lots of weeds to be successful.
 Ragweed, pigweed, lambsquarters, barnyardgrass, and smartweeds are a few of the often-maligned plants favored by quail.
-Landowners and managers who are serious about managing their property for quail should take the following creed to heart:

-For technical assistance in providing brood habitat and other quail needs, contact your local Private Land Conservationist or visit mdc.mo.gov/node/3678.
+For technical assistance in providing brood habitat and other quail needs, contact your local Private Land Conservationist.

 Download our Small Game Hunting Prospects to learn about the natural history, management, and hunting other small game.